 Moreover, the Parent Company is also required to comply with the capital requirements under the interest-bearing loan drawn from a local bank on December 28, 2020 (Note 16).
 The Parent Company has to ensure that its debt-to-equity ratio will not exceed 3.5 times and earnings before income taxes, depreciation, and amortization (EBITDA) to interest coverage ratio will not fall below 2.0 times.
 This loan defined total debt as all obligations evidenced by bonds, debentures, notes or other similar instruments while equity is total equity as shown in the consolidated statements of financial position.
-The Parent Company complied with the above requirements in 2020 with a debt-to-equity ratio of 0.55 as at December 31, 2020, and EBITDA to interest coverage ratio of 68.67 as at December 31, 2020.
+The Parent Company complied with the above requirements in 2021 and 2020 with a debt-to-equity ratio of 0.029 and 0.55 as at December 31, 2021 and 2020, respectively, and EBITDA to interest coverage ratio of 320.35 and 68.67 as at December 31, 2021 and 2020, respectively.

-The Parent Company is also required to comply with non-financial covenants under the said interest-bearing loan in which the Parent Company complied with in 2020.
+The Parent Company is also required to comply with non-financial covenants under the said interest-bearing loan in which the Parent Company complied with in 2021 and 2020.